ledgerz/berlinblockchainweek/README.md

 ## How to submit

-TODO: fill out the necessary information people need to put in the issues.
+Create new issue on the repository / add a note to the Project by providing the necessary information in [issue_template](https://github.com/ledgerz/berlinblockchainweek/issues/3)